Mark Potash: Analyzing the Bears' draft class

-Ryan Pace said he drafted the best available players from Thursday to Saturday — and they were a potential franchise quarterback in Mitch Trubisky, one Div.
-I-AA running back, two Div.
-II players and a safety with a rod in his leg.
+Bears general manager Ryan Pace said he drafted the best available players from Thursday to Saturday — and they were a potential franchise quarterback in Mitch Trubisky, one FCS running back, two Division II players and a safety with a rod in his leg.

-The Bears general manager believes in them wholeheartedly.
+He believes in them wholeheartedly.

 Should Bears fans?